ilg-physics-ucsb/physics6-manual/6AL/lab0.md

 When we take data with an estimated uncertainty, the uncertainty will always be in the first uncertain figure.
 This is natural, of course, since digits beyond the location of the uncertainty of the number are washed out by the possible error.

 :::Card Intro Example
-If you measured a dog's height to be $101.537$ cm, but your ruler and technique suggested an uncertainty of $\pm 0.4$ cm, then naturally, the last significant figure in your measurement is '$5$', e.g. $ \text{Height of dog} = (101.5 \pm 0.4)$ cm
+If you measured a dog&rsquo;s height to be $101.537$ cm, but your ruler and technique suggested an uncertainty of $\pm 0.4$ cm, then naturally, the last significant figure in your measurement is &lsquo;$5$&rsquo;, i.e., $ \text{Height of dog} = (101.5 \pm 0.4)$ cm
 :::

 But how many significant figures should be reported in the uncertainty *itself*?
-The answer to this is easy! **The uncertainty is always reported with one significant figure,** for the same reason as above: the additional digits in the uncertainty are far less important that the first digit.
+The answer to this is easy! **The uncertainty is always reported with one significant figure,** for the same reason as above: the additional digits in the uncertainty are far less important than the first digit.

 # Conclusion